linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 07 - External Economies of Scale.md

 This kind of informal information flow means it is easier for companies in the Silicon Valley area to stay near the technological frontier than it is for companies elsewhere; indeed, many multinational firms have established research centers and even factories in Silicon Valley simply in order to keep up with the latest technology.

-# External Economies and Market Equilibrium
+## External Economies and Market Equilibrium

 As we've just seen, a geographically concentrated industry is able to support specialized suppliers, provide a pooled labor market, and facilitate knowledge spillovers in a way that a geographically dispersed industry cannot.
 But the strength of these economies presumably depends on the industry's size: Other things equal, a bigger industry will generate stronger external economies.
 What does this say about the determination of output and prices?

 While the details of external economies in practice are often quite subtle and complex (as the example of Silicon Valley shows), it can be useful to abstract from the details and represent external economies simply by assuming that the larger the industry, the lower the industry's costs.
 If we ignore international trade for the moment, then market equilibrium can be represented with a supply-and-demand diagram like Figure 7-1, which illustrates the market for widgets.
 In an ordinary picture of market equilibrium, the demand curve is downward sloping, while the supply curve is upward sloping.
 In the presence of external economies of scale, however, there is a forward-falling supply curve: the larger the industry's output, the lower the price at which firms are willing to sell, because their average cost of production falls as industry output rises.

 In the absence of international trade, the unusual slope of the supply curve in Figure 7-1 doesn't seem to matter much.
-As in a conventional supply-and-demand analysis, the equilibrium price,  $P_{1}$ , and output,  $Q_{1}$ , are determined by the intersection of the demand curve and the supply curve.
+As in a conventional supply-and-demand analysis, the equilibrium price, $P_{1}$, and output, $Q_{1}$, are determined by the intersection of the demand curve and the supply curve.
 As we'll see next, however, external economies of scale make a huge difference to our view of the causes and effects of international trade.

 # FIGURE 7-1

 # External Economies and Market Equilibrium

 When there are external economies of scale, the average cost of producing a good falls as the quantity produced rises.
 Given competition among many producers, the downward-sloping average cost curve $AC$ can be interpreted as a forward-falling supply curve.
-As in ordinary supply-and-demand analysis, market equilibrium is at point 1, where the supply curve intersects the demand curve,  $D$ .
-The equilibrium level of output is  $Q_{1}$ , the equilibrium price  $P_{1}$ .
+As in ordinary supply-and-demand analysis, market equilibrium is at point 1, where the supply curve intersects the demand curve, $D$.
+The equilibrium level of output is $Q_{1}$, the equilibrium price $P_{1}$.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/f1fd977d-0ee5-48f0-b5f0-9e2e3dc44c2d/3afd685b6fa4c1ed60c6200d619d26316f3b276537fe09e1b9bd28653310d3ed.jpg)